numpy/numpy/doc/source/reference/c-api.array.rst

 Array Iterators
 ---------------

-As of Numpy 1.6, these array iterators are superceded by the new array iterator, :c:type:`NpyIter`.
+As of NumPy 1.6, these array iterators are superceded by the new array iterator, :c:type:`NpyIter`.

 An array iterator is a simple way to access the elements of an